Will Animals live forever?.....

 Some years ago I read an article on humans living forever on earth after the earth is restored to a paradise, which is a generally accepted belief by all Christians.
 But then I got to thinking, would, could, or should the animals live forever too?

 Interestingly, in Genesis (1:29,30) there was no provision for the eating of animals by either humans or animals.
-In Isaiah (11: 6-9) when describing restored paradise, again the animals are not killing or eating each other (the bible says that God will form a new covenant with the animals at Hosea 2:18).
+In Isaiah (11: 6-9) when describing restored paradise, again the animals are not killing or eating each other (the bible says that God will form a new covenant with the animals at Hosea 2:18, did you know that ?).
 Well, if the animals won't be killing animals, and if humans won't be killing animals, why would God be killing animals?

 When God has these passages in the bible, I feel it is to appeal to our deepest sense of right and good, and the love we should feel towards his creation.
 I feel it would be misleading to draw on those emotions of ours if he himself does not have those feelings.